Diverticulitis and Alcohol

 - Certain medications like opioids or NSAIDs.

 There may be other medications that affect the likelihood of diverticulitis flare-ups.
-Any medication that causes constipation as a side effect can increase the risk.
+Any medication that causes constipation as a side effect can increase the risk of diverticulitis.
 Opioids are known culprits of causing constipation.
 Being overweight, being sedentary, and not eating healthy can also contribute to chronic constipation.

-One of the critical pieces of advice nearly every doctor and gastroenterologist tell people is to consume plenty of fiber and water when they are not in an acute flare-up phase.
+One of the critical pieces of advice nearly when a patient undergoes a gastroenterology test is that every doctor and gastroenterologist tells people is to consume plenty of fiber and water when they are not in an acute flare-up phase.
 This may prevent frequent flare-ups by helping waste move smoothly through the colon.
 Constipation can cause hard stool that puts pressure on the walls of the colon.
 Straining to remove that stool can lead to additional diverticula pouches or stool entering the pouches, leading to an infection.

 Although NSAIDs are not known to cause severe constipation, they have increased the risks of bleeding in the gastrointestinal tract.
 They are also associated with an increase in flare-ups.
-Because this can increase other risks, many specialists advise people who have had a flare-up to avoid taking any NSAIDs for pain relief.
+Because this can increase another risk of diverticulosis, many specialists advise people who have had a flare-up to avoid taking any NSAIDs for pain relief.

 Symptoms of Diverticulitis